 \subsection{Boltzmann machine relaxations}

-A challenging inference problem from the statistical physics literature is sampling from a Boltzmann machine distribution \citep{jordanetal:1999:introduction}.
-The Boltzmann machine distribution is defined on the binary space $\mathbf{s} \in \{-1,1\}^{d_b}:=\mathcal{S}$ with mass function
+\textbf{Background:} Sampling from a Boltzmann machine distribution \citep{jordanetal:1999:introduction} is a challenging inference problem from the statistical physics literature.
+The probability mass function,

-where $\mathbf{W}$ is a $d_b \times d_b$ real symmetric matrix and $\mathbf{b} \in \mathbb{R}^{d_b}$ are the model parameters.
+is defined on the binary space $\mathbf{s} \in \{-1,1\}^{d_b}:=\mathcal{S}$, where $\mathbf{W}$ is a $d_b \times d_b$ real symmetric matrix and $\mathbf{b} \in \mathbb{R}^{d_b}$ are the model parameters.
 Sampling from this distribution typically requires Gibbs steps \citep{Geman1984} which tend to mix very poorly as the states can be strongly correlated when the Boltzmann machine has high levels of connectivity \citep{Salakhutdinov2010}.
 HMC methods have been shown to perform significantly better than Gibbs sampling when the states of the target distribution are highly correlated \citep{Girolami2011}.
-Unfortunately, HMC is generally restricted to sampling from continuous state spaces.
-Using the \textit{Gaussian integral trick} \citep{hertz1991introduction}, we can introduce auxiliary variables $\bx\in\mathbb{R}^d$ and transform \eqref{eq:bmd} to now sample from $\pi(\bx)$ (see Section \ref{sec:boltzm-mach-relax-deriv} in the Supplementary Material).
+Unfortunately, HMC is generally restricted to sampling on continuous spaces.
+Using the \textit{Gaussian integral trick} \citep{hertz1991introduction}, we introduce auxiliary variables $\bx\in\mathbb{R}^d$ and transform the problem to sampling from $\pi(\bx)$ rather than eq. \eqref{eq:bmd} (see Section \ref{sec:boltzm-mach-relax-deriv} in the Supplementary Material for full details).